platformsh/platformsh-docs/docs/src/guides/gatsby/_index.md

 title: "Gatsby"
 weight: -110
 description: |
-    Everything you need to get started with Gatsby on Platform.sh.
+    Everything you need to get started with [Gatsby](https://www.gatsbyjs.com/), the open source framework based on React, on Platform.sh.
 ---

 {{< description >}}